 - Written and verbal fluency in another language, such as Chinese (Cantonese), French, Arabic and Urdu, would be a considerable asset

-- Experience in human rights policy, research or advocacy
+- Experience in rights-based research

 - Experience working in an NGO environment